 One study observed the effects of women with a history of breast cancer consuming eight ounces of fresh orange juice and carrot juice daily for a three-week period.
 These results showed that daily intake of fresh carrot juice benefited the body’s defenses against cancer and was an effective approach to increasing levels of protective antioxidant carotenoids in the blood, which reduce oxidative stress that can promote cancer growth.

-A 2018 meta-analysis that investigated the association between dietary carrot intake and risk of breast cancer concluded that “Overall current literatures suggested that dietary carrot intake was associated with decreased risk of breast cancer.”
+A 2018 meta-analysis that investigated the association between dietary carrot intake and risk of breast cancer concluded, “Overall current literatures suggested that dietary carrot intake was associated with decreased risk of breast cancer.”

 Other research also suggests that carrot benefits for men include the ability to decrease a man’s risk for prostate cancer.
-And a number of studies have shown that eating carrots may play a major role in the prevention of gastric cancer, the third leading cause of cancer-related mortality.
+A number of studies also have shown that eating carrots may play a major role in the prevention of gastric cancer, the third leading cause of cancer-related mortality.

 Additionally, carrot juice extract has been suggested as a potential treatment for leukaemia due to its “anti-cancer agents” including polyacetylenes (falcarinol, falcarindiol and falcarindiol-3-acetate) and carotenoids (beta-carotene and lutein).

 The nutrients found in carrots help improve immunity, including the body’s ability to fight bacteria and toxins that enter through the mouth and live within the gums and teeth.
 Certain minerals in the vegetable can be antibacterial and help prevent cavities and tooth decay.